project-owner/Peppy.doc/Station-Screen.md

 [[https://github.com/project-owner/Peppy.doc/blob/master/images/software/title-1.png|alt=title-1]]
 </p>

-2. If string doesn't fit into the screen width the font size will be reduced.
-The string with reduced font size will be displayed if it fits to the screen width.
+2. If the string displayed with default font size doesn't fit into the screen width the font size will be reduced.
+The string with reduced font size will be displayed if it fits into the screen width.
 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/software/title-2.png|alt=title-2]]
 </p>

+3. If the string with reduced font size doesn't fit into the screen width then the string will be broken into two parts: artist name which will be displayed as the first string and song name which will be displayed under the first string.
 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/software/title-3.png|alt=title-3]]
 </p>